How to Maximize Salesforce Data Storage in Your Org

 Data Storage

-Data Storage includes the data records stored within your Standard and Custom objects.
+Data Storage includes the data records stored within your Standard and Custom Objects.
 For example, Account, Contact, and Campaign to name a few.

-Salesforce Data Storage Limits
+Salesforce Storage Limits

 Analyzing Your Data Storage Usage